Back

 This is a picture of the equation \frac{-9}{8}+g=-⅜.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left of the dashed line, with “right-hand side” written on the right. \frac{+9}{8} is written below \frac{-9}{8} and below -⅜.
 There is a horizontal line beneath that indicating that addition has been performed.
 Below that g=\frac{6}{8} has been written.

-Normally this would be the end of our work since we isolated the solution for variable g, but in this case, we can still simplify our fraction.
+Normally this would be the end of your work since you isolated the solution for variable g, but in this case, you can still simplify the fraction.

 6 and 8 both have 2 as a common factor.